czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - `If-then-else` branches must be the same type
     - Tuples can be heterogeneous, lists cannot
       - Lists can be flexible in length, tuples cannot
-    - `‘a` is a type variable, makes a generic type for type inference
+    - `'a` is a type variable, makes a generic type for type inference
     - Everything is immutable in our subset of OCaml

 ## 1/19: **OCaml**